An explicit algorithm for normal forms in small overlap monoids: A practical normal form algorithm

 Let $v_jw_j$ be the word equivalent to $w_0$ after the $j$-th iteration of the while loop in line 2.
-If (ii) holds for $Y_{k - 1}$, then (iii) holds for $Y_k$, and there is nothing further to prove in this case.

-Suppose that either (i) or (iii) was satisfied for $Y_{k-1}$ during the $j$-th iteration of the while loop.
-In this case, $v_j$ is defined in one of lines 11, 15, 21, or 25, and in any of these cases:
+Suppose that either (i) or (ii) was satisfied for $Y_{k-1}$ during the $j$-th iteration of the while loop.
+In this case, $v_j$ is defined in one of lines 11, 15, or 25, and in any of these cases: